Chirojeugd-Vlaanderen/civicrm.net/README.md

 I use CiviCRM on Drupal.
 Create a Drupal user, which has the following permissions:

 * CiviCRM: show all contacts
+* CiviCRM: edit all contacts (if you want to be able to do this with the api)
 * CiviCRM: use CiviCRM
 * CiviCRM: use AJAX API
 * CiviCRM: administer CiviCRM